openMSL/sl-1-4-object-based-camera-object-model/README.md

 3. Take FMU from `FMU_INSTALL_DIR`

-Configuration for Windows:
+### Configuration for Windows

 - Windows 10
 - Visual Studio 2019
 - CMake 3.10.2 or higher
 - OSI 3.2.0
 - Protobuf 3.11.4 or higher (tested with Protobuf 21.x)

 1. Build protobuf for your special Visual Studio Version
 2. Build sensor model with linker to build protobuf version
 Settings:
 OSI, Protobuf and the Modul have to be build with the same configuration:
 Debug/Release-Build